 We are looking for bloggers that genuinely love the Faire and cherish the fleeting time the Fairelands visit our realm.
 Since the application is mostly about getting into the early access, we are focusing on bloggers who take pictures in the sims, or of the sims.
 Studio-work is not dependent on if the sims are laggy or not, after all.
 We are also searching for bloggers with strong ties to RFL, who are passionate about the Relay and willing to write about it.
 I am also always, always looking for and favoring good writers and storytellers.

-There’s also an additional part in the application about the chance to write for Fantasy Faire’s official website.
+There’s also two additional parts in the application.
+One is about the chance to write for Fantasy Faire’s official website.
+The second is about helping with the Faire in other ways.
 This has no influence on the actual blogger application and should be filled only if you are truly interested.
 There’s very limited spots for this.

 For any blogger related questions that are not answered on the site, please contact Sonya Marmurek in-world.
 Only the accepted bloggers will be contacted personally, but there will be an official blogger list on the site later on.